 We carry a diverse array of knife collections at our Japanese knife online store.
 This includes petty utility knives, Deba butchery knives, versatile Santoku knives, and much more.
 We recommend browsing our inventory to find the right knife or Japanese knife set for your needs.

 Check out our Guide to Knife Types or our Blog for a detailed look at each knife type.
 If you still have question we would love to hear from you on our Contact Us page.

 Before purchasing a Japanese knife, you should first identify what tasks you intend to use that knife for.
 This will save you from accidentally buying a butchery knife when you primarily prepare vegetables or herbs and a Japanese vegetable knife like the Nakiri would best serve your needs.

-We recommend reading the product descriptions on our website to determine which knife is best suited to you.
+We recommend reading the product descriptions on our website to determine which knife is best suited to you or our Knife Buying Guide.
 If you're still unsure, we encourage you to contact our helpful staff for guidance.
 Our friendly and knowledgeable team would be happy to help you.
 You can get in touch with us by emailing email@example.com, calling 1 (425) 273-5362, or filling out our contact form.

 Japanese knives require daily attention to maintain their incredibly high performance.
 Their performance can even improve over time, so long as the owner cares for them properly.
 You can protect the delicate blade of your Japanese knife by using them with a wooden end grain board rather than marble, glass, steel, or bamboo boards.